cronical/budget_dance/docs/sheets/iande.md

 # iande

 This is for income and expenses.
+There is one table.

+## iande

 This is both actuals and forecast.

 It has two leading columns then the actual and forecast years: